anto1282/Bachelor/README.md

 ### Kraken Database
 A Kraken Database path must be supplied.
 For a regular PC we recommend the 8 GB minikraken v2 database as it is small enough to run on a PC.
 See this github for links to the different kraken databases: https://github.com/BenLangmead/aws-indexes/blob/master/docs/k2.md
-Download an appropriate database and provide nextflow with the path to it like this:
+Download an appropriate database and provide nextflow with the ```--krakDB``` path like this:
 ```
 --krakDB path/to/KRAKENDB
 ```

 ### CheckV Database
 To download the CheckV Database, you unfortunately have to download CheckV separately through conda, see https://bitbucket.org/berkeleylab/checkv/src/master/.
 Follow the steps to download CheckV and the database.
-The path to the database must be provided like so:
+The path to the ```--checkVDB``` database must be provided like so:
 ```
 --checkVDB path/to/CHECKVDB
 ```

 ### PharokkaDB
 To download the Pharokka database you need to download pharokka using conda.
-When Pharokka is downloaded, install the database by following the guide here: https://github.com/gbouras13/pharokka#database-installation
+When Pharokka is downloaded, install the database by following the guide here: https://github.com/gbouras13/pharokka#database-installation.
+Provide the ```--phaDB``` like this:
 ```
 --phaDB path/to/pharokkaDB
 ```